Blueshoe/website/content/blog/local-kubernetes-development.md

 Gefyra - Fast, local development for Kubernetes
 :::
 :::globalParagraph
-In order to access live code reloading, i. e. to make code changes done in our IDE immediately available in the cluster, we use [Gefyra](https://gefyra.dev/){.bs-link-blue}.
+In order to access live code reloading, i. e. to make code changes done in our IDE immediately available in the cluster, we use <a href="https://gefyra.dev/" class="text-bs-blue hover:underline hover:decoration-bs-blue hover:decoration-solid" target="_blank">Gefyra</a>.
 Without live code reloading, we have to build a new Docker image and deploy it in the cluster after every change – which is pretty inconvenient and can become very time-consuming.
-Please follow the [instructions to install](https://gefyra.dev/docs/installation/){.bs-link-blue} Gefyra.
+Please follow the <a href="https://gefyra.dev/docs/installation/" class="text-bs-blue hover:underline hover:decoration-bs-blue hover:decoration-solid" target="_blank">instructions to install</a> Gefyra.
 :::
 :::globalParagraph
 To make our local code available in the cluster we need to run following commands, you need to adapt the path in LOCAL_DIR to the directory of your local buzzword-counter copy: